Sr. Mary Glennon '62 Scholarships

 Named in honor of Misericordia University’s longest serving academic dean, the Sister Mary Glennon ’62 Scholarships award six competitive scholarships annually to qualified incoming first-year students.
 First time, full-time students admitted to MU who meet established academic criteria are eligible for consideration.

-The awarding of the scholarship also guarantees recipients acceptance into the University’s Honors Program if students choose to participate.
+All participants in the scholarship competition are guaranteed acceptance into the University’s Honors Program if students choose to participate.
 The competitive Honors Program is an interdisciplinary learning community based upon a common sequence of enriched and intensified core curriculum courses that honors students take in place of regular core offerings.

 Students who receive the SMG scholarship are required to reside in on campus housing for two academic years.